Comic Con Wales announce Back to the future and Doctor Who stars for Newport

 While American actor Harry Waters Jr is also known for his appearance in the 1990s movie Death Warrant and Big Bully.

-The event has already booked stars such as Lou Ferringo from The Incredible Hulk, William Fichtner from Prison Break, Sean Pertwee from Gotham, Kim Coates from Sons of Anarchy,
+The event has already booked stars such as Lou Ferrigno from The Incredible Hulk, William Fichtner from Prison Break, Sean Pertwee from Gotham, Kim Coates from Sons of Anarchy,

 Ian Somerhalder and Paul Wesley from The Vampire Diaries, Sean Gunn from Gilmore Girls, Michael Rooker from Guardians of the Galaxy are also booked.